afodgc/PIC2/README.md

 # Afonso Coelho PIC2

-Irei fazer um pequeno resumo do PIC aqui
+In future a small summary of the PIC can be placed here

 ## LaTeX Document Template
-This repo used a github latex repo and a latex template made by Rui Santos Cruz.
-Both template were combine as like.
-Following is explain how to setup vscode for latex
+This repo used a GitHub latex repo and a latex template made by Rui Santos Cruz.
+Both templates were combined as like.
+Following is explained how to set up vs code for latex

 ## 🚀 Quick Start